 How did the licensee determine that the training materials provided were appropriate?

-The inspector(s) should review any random, , and for cause tests where an alcohol positive test result was reported during the period of inspection, especially if the blood alcohol concentration (BAC) of 0.04 percent or greater was reported (i.e., the higher the BAC level, the more likely impairment could be identifiable).
+The inspector(s) should review any random, follow-up, and for cause tests where an alcohol positive test result was reported during the period of inspection, especially if the blood alcohol concentration (BAC) of 0.04 percent or greater was reported (i.e., the higher the BAC level, the more likely impairment could be identifiable).
 Each SPTF submitted under 10 CFR 26.717 for an alcohol positive will capture the BAC level exceeded (i.e., 0.04 or greater; 0.03 and in work status at least 1 hour; 0.02 and in work status at least 2 hours).

 Verify that the licensee’s FFD policy statement requires individuals to report any FFD concerns about other individuals to the personnel designated in the FFD policy.
 Assess whether the procedure describes behavioral observations and “FFD concerns” that occur both on and off site.
 (10 CFR 26.33)